Take Action on This Bill

 Key Facts

-• Timeline for Implementation: If passed, the bill would require the Secretary of State to report to Congress within 60 days.
+• If passed, the President would initiate the designation, with the Secretary of State required to report to Congress.

 Arguments in Support